 Uncertainty | Seek impossible certainty | Trust preparation, decide with available info |

-Ready to train your composure and vision together?
-Try blindfold exercises on Dark Squares and build skills that transfer to every challenge.
+Ready to train composure and vision together?
+Play a blindfold game on Dark Squares and build skills that transfer to every challenge.

 You study a brilliant game, feel inspired, then struggle to apply it.
 The gap between insight and execution can feel huge.
-Fortunately, this duel gives you specific techniques you can use today.
+The duel gives you specific techniques you can use today.

 Improvement does not require genius.
 It requires targeted practice.
 Visualization sits at the center.
 When your mental board is clear, tactics appear, plans sharpen, and blunders fade.